-The Company acquired its investment in KNE in connection with the merger of American Oil and Gas Corporation with a subsidiary of KNE in July 1994.
-The Company has reflected its investment in the common stock of KNE at its fair market value on September 30, 1995.
+The Company acquired its investment in K N Energy, Inc. ("KNE") in connection with the merger of American Oil and Gas Corporation with a subsidiary of KNE in July 1994.
+The Company has reflected its investment in the common stock of KNE at its fair market value on September 30, 1996.
+An officer of the Company is a director and a member of the Audit Committee of KNE.